emtee40/SurvivalManual-wiki/Medicine.md

 * Limit your intake of fluids for 24 hours.
 * Drink one cup of a strong tea solution every 2 hours until the diarrhea slows or stops.
 The tannic acid in the tea helps to control the diarrhea.
 Boil the inner bark of a hardwood tree for 2 hours or more to release the tannic acid.
 * Make a solution of one handful of ground chalk, charcoal, or dried bones and treated water.
-If you have some apple pomace or the rinds of citrus fruit, add an equal portion to the mixture to make it more effective.
+If you have apple pomace (pulp) or the rinds of citrus fruit, add an equal portion to the mixture to make it more effective.
 Take 2 tablespoons of the solution every 2 hours until the diarrhea slows or stops.

 **INTESTINAL PARASITES**